whehdwns/Data_Analysis_Learning/Heart Attack Analysis/Readme.md

-## Heart Attack Analysis & Prediction Dataset
+## <a https://www.kaggle.com/dongjun819/heart-attack-analysis> Heart Attack Analysis & Prediction Dataset </a>
 A dataset for heart attack classification

 Data Scource for this code is from <a href="https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset"> kaggle </a>